White House announces press office promotions, additions ahead of midterms

 “We are lucky to have these superb professionals at @WhiteHouse working for the American people every day.
 And they are very nice people, too,” chief of staff Ron Klain tweeted.

-The updated responsibilities comes after months of changes and shifting roles within the White House press operation following the May departure of former press secretary Jen Psaki.
-Since then, roughly a half dozen press staffers have departed the White House, most of them for other jobs in the administration.
+The updated responsibilities come after months of changes and shifting roles within the White House press operation following the May departure of former press secretary Jen Psaki.
+Since then, roughly a half-dozen press staffers have departed the White House, most of them for other jobs in the administration.

 Karine Jean-Pierre was elevated to press secretary, and John Kirby came to the White House from the Pentagon to serve as a spokesperson focused on national security and foreign policy.